AndreDuquette/Homework-1-1/README.md

 Step 5 : Run your homework in playground

-Step 6 : When it runs without errors copy and paste your code to Functions.swift file
+Step 6 : When it runs without errors copy and paste your code to Functions.swift file and hit commit to save.

 <p align="left">
   <img src="./commit.png" width="350" title="hover text">